-- The Statement of Responsibilities for the Statement of Accounts (page 15).
-Under the Code of Practice on Local Authority Accounting in the UK 2005, there is a requirement for the Council, in addition to the Chief Financial Officer, to certify its approval of the Statement of Accounts. - The Movement in Reserves Statement (MIRS) (page 18).
+- The Statement of Responsibilities for the Statement of Accounts (page 16).
+Under the Code of Practice on Local Authority Accounting in the UK 2005, there is a requirement for the Council, in addition to the Chief Financial Officer, to certify its approval of the Statement of Accounts. - The Movement in Reserves Statement (MIRS) (page 19).
 This statement shows the movement in the year on the different reserves held by the authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
 The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the authority's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
 These are different from the statutory amounts required to be charged to the General Fund Balance for council tax setting purposes.
-The Net Increase /Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves. - The Comprehensive Income and Expenditure Statement (CIES) (page 19).
+The Net Increase /Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance before any discretionary transfers to or from earmarked reserves. - The Comprehensive Income and Expenditure Statement (CIES) (page 20).
 This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
-The taxation position is shown in the Movement in Reserves Statement. - The Balance Sheet (page 20).
+The taxation position is shown in the Movement in Reserves Statement. - The Balance Sheet (page 21).
 The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the authority.
 The net assets of the authority (assets less liabilities) are matched by the reserves held by the authority.
 Reserves are reported in two categories.
 The first category of reserves are usable reserves, i.e. those reserves that the authority may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
-The second category of reserves sthose that the authority is not able to use to provide services.
-This category of reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Cash Flow Statement (page 21).
+The second category of reserves is those that the authority is not able to use to provide services.
+This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'. - The Cash Flow Statement (page 22).
 The Cash Flow Statement shows the changes in cash and cash equivalents of the authority during the reporting period.
 The statement shows how the authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the authority.
+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the authority are funded by way of taxation and grant income or from the recipients of services provided by the authority.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the authority's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the authority. - The Notes to the Financial Statements (pages 22 to 69).
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the authority. - The Notes to the Financial Statements (pages 23 to 75).
 These provide additional information about the figures in the core financial statements.